-- health of the natural systems, retain connectivity to other wildlands all while providing healthy communities.
-Additionally, working with MCFCD to identify intermittent and perennial streams and water tanks in public and private planning and protect them using low-impact development (LID) and green infrastructure (GI) that minimizes impacts on these natural systems. - Develop park-specific natural resource plans.
+- Develop park-specific natural resource plans.
 Each park should have an individualized natural resource plan as a component of the park's management plan that guides specific actions to improve biological health and diversity.
-In addition, this plan should address mitigating invasive species and wildfire threats and interfacing with the surrounding communities and open spaces and wildlife movement. - Strengthen partnerships with regional, county, state, and national organizations.
+In addition, this plan should address mitigating invasive species and wildfire threats and interfacing with the surrounding communities and open spaces and wildlife movement. - Strengthen partnerships with local, county, state, and national organizations.
 Working with partner organizations and their studies, plans, and comprehensive databases expands the focus on conservation, preservation, and restoration, thus benefiting planning within a regional context.
 The national and statewide organizations also offer insight into best practices used effectively in other regions and states in the West.
 For example, the Arizona Game and Fish Department and the TNF have developed science-based wildlife studies identifying essential wildlife corridors that could influence future land and transportation planning. - Advocate for a larger regional system of parks, open spaces, and trails through partnerships.
 The valley is fortunate to have several cities, county and state agencies, and non-profits focusing on regional recreation, conservation and preservation, and landscape restoration.
-As a result, many jurisdiction-specific parks, recreation, open spaces, corridor, and trail plans have been developed and reflect local needs.
+As a result, many jurisdiction-specific parks, recreation, open spaces, corridors, and trail plans have been developed and reflect local needs.
 The plans often include precise implementation strategies and could be combined to create a true regional plan.